Privacy Notice

 7. Retaining personal data

-The data controller will process and retain personal data only as long it is necessary for the purposes of processing which have been determined in advance.
-Personal data which has become redundant, i.e. personal data which the data controller no longer has legal basis to retain or process, will be deleted on regular basis in accordance with the data controller’s own data protection policy.
-Personal data has become redundant, for example, when the customer, business, co-operation or contract relationship to the controller has ceased, notwithstanding cases where legislation requires retaining personal data.
+The data controller will process and retain personal data only as long it is required by legal obligations or it is necessary for the purposes of processing determined in advance.
+Personal data which has become redundant, i.e. personal data which the data controller no longer has legal basis or legal obligation to retain or process, will be deleted on regular basis in accordance with the data controller’s own data protection policy.

 8. Rights of the data subject